swdunlop/livefire/README.md

 Livefire uses [FsNotify](https://github.com/howeyc/fsnotify) to track all of the specified files in a goroutine.
 When your browser contacts the server, Livefire assembles a simple skeleton integrating all of these files it recognizes along with a shim that watches `/.watch?t=$now`, which will block until FsNotify notices a change.
 When `/.watch` returns, the browser will automatically refresh the page, picking up your changes.

+For files that Livefire doesn't understand, like PNGs, it will just forward the file whenever it is requested.
+If you update the file, that will trigger a refresh as well -- handy for you graphical types.

+If Livefire doesn't know what to do with a URL, but it was given a `-fwd` option, it will forward the request, acting as a reverse proxy.
+This makes hacking on experimental interfaces in front of a production API easier, and was its original use case.

 ### But I wanted to save state / code in the browser / hax0r the gibson!

 Well, I'm happy to accept pull requests.
 This was the stupidest thing that would let me hack on processing.js that I could accept.

-### Seriously, Where is this going?

-A predecessor to Livefire actually acted as a reverse proxy to an application server, permitting hacking on experimental browser UI's without affecting the production UI.
-I'll probably want that back, soonish.

-A POST interface to "save" components might be nice to combine with a browser side editor.
-I wind up pining for [Sublime Text](http://sublimetext.com) about five minutes in to using an in-browser editor, so I'll probably ignore it until someone submits an improvement.

-Oh, hey, and maybe something clever to pull libs from CDN's would be nice.
+### What the hell was this written for?

+Between me, and my data at [ThreatGRID](https://www.threatgrid.com), there is a lot of Java.
+Nobody in their right mind would want me in their Web Application Server, so I prefer to shove my experiments over the top.